 If you want to submit a patch, feel free to do so at our mailing list.

-If you want to report issues, feel free to submit a bug to the bug
+If you want to report confirmed bugs or bugs with a fix, feel free to submit it

 to the bug tracker.
 If you're unfamiliar with how SourceHut works, you send an

 Read the COPYING file.
 All library license info is in ATTRIBUTION.